Nine Mile Point Nuclear Generating Station: Units 1 and 2

 Both units are General Electric boiling water reactors (BWR).
 Unit 1, a BWR-2 (Generation 2), went online in 1969 and has a rated capacity of 644 MW.
 It is the oldest operating commercial nuclear reactor still in service in the United States.
 Unit 2, a BWR-5, has been in operation since 1988 and has a rated capacity of 1,375 MW.
 Construction of both units, along with neighboring Fitzpatrick, was commissioned by Niagara Mohawk Power Corporation.
 Fitzpatrick was sold immediately upon completion, while Niagara Mohawk retained its share of the Nine Mile Point units until 2001, when it sold them to Constellation.

 On October 31, 2006, Constellation announced that the NRC had granted 20-year license extensions to both units.
 Unit 1 is now licensed to operate until 2029, and Unit 2 is licensed until 2046.
+Unit 1 has applied for a 20-year license extension for operation until 2049.

 The Nine Mile Point 2 cooling tower is 543 feet tall and is visible from Chimney Bluffs in Sodus, New York nearly 30 miles away.
 Nine Mile Point 1 draws cooling water from Lake Ontario, and does not have a cooling tower.

 In early May 2011, the plant operator reported that the plant fuel supplier, General Electric, notified the operator that mathematical errors could've resulted in the reactor's fuel getting hotter than expected.

 In 2016, Governor of New York Andrew Cuomo directed the Public Service Commission to consider ratepayer-financed subsidies similar to those for renewable sources to keep nuclear power stations profitable in the competition against natural gas.
 Indian Point would not be included in the scheme.